Hsien-Ming-Ku/SWUFE-Math/README.md

 Scientific and engineering applications:

-1. Computational Electromagnetic, collaborate with researches from ANSYS, Inc., UESTC, Curtin Univ., Texas A&M University, INRIA, etc;
+1. Computational Electromagnetic, collaborate with researches from ANSYS, Inc., UESTC, Curtin Univ., Univ. of Texas at Austin, INRIA, etc;

 2. Computational fluid dynamics, collaborate with researches from Univ. of Groningen, TU Delft, TU Denmark, Univ. of British Columbia,  etc;